LearnOnDemandSystems/docs/tms/tms-administrators/classes/training-keys/class-training-keys.md

+---
+title: "How can I use training keys to register students for classes?"
+isPublished: true
+---

 # How can I use training keys to register students for classes?

 > [!Alert] Please be aware that not all functionality covered in this article may be available to you.